xz0127/tp/docs/UserGuide.md

 02-December-2020 |

 **Q**: My data was accidentally deleted and I can't undo it.
 How do I restore my data?<br>
-**A**: Look for the `data` folder in the home directory of Nuudle and then look for a `backup` folder.
-Copy the 2 data files in the `backup` folder and paste them into the previous folder (`data`).
+**A**: Look for a backup file in the data folder of your Nuudle's home folder.
+Open the backup file and copy the 2 backup data files inside.
-The previous session's data will then be restored by overwriting the current data files with the backup data files.
+Navigate to your main data folder in your Nuudle's home folder.
+Overwrite the current data files with the backup data files by pasting the previously copied files.
+The previous session's data will then be restored when you start up Nuudle again.